Science and technology in South Africa

+South Africa has a diverse and developed economy, and has had many significant discoveries and achievements in the fields of science, technology, engineering, and mathematics (STEM), over the years.

-The first significant work in astronomy in South Africa was performed by Nicolas Louis de Lacaille between 1751 and 1753, culminating in the measurement of the arc of the southern meridian and a catalog of almost 10 000 southern stars, later published as Coelum Australe Stelliferum.
+The first significant work in astronomy in SA was performed by Nicolas Louis de Lacaille between 1751 and 1753, culminating in the measurement of the arc of the southern meridian and a catalog of almost 10 000 southern stars, later published as Coelum Australe Stelliferum.

 The Royal Observatory was established at the Cape of Good Hope in 1820 and opened in 1829.
 Today, with the main observing site having moved from the Cape of Good Hope to a higher site near Sutherland, it is host to the Southern African Large Telescope as well as numerous other South African and international telescopes.

 Notable astronomers who have worked in the country include John Herschel who published Results of astronomical observations made during the years 1834, 5, 6, 7, 8, at the Cape of Good Hope in 1847 and David Gill whose work include the Cape Photographic Durchmusterung.

 The Karoo Array Telescope (or MeerKAT) is under construction as a pathfinder for the $2 billion Square Kilometer Array (SKA) project, which will be split between sites in South Africa, Australia and New Zealand.
 South African students and young professionals are involved in the South African SEDS, Students for the Exploration and Development of Space.

+As of 2025, South Africa has a high percentage of female STEM graduates.
+At just under 50%, the ratio of female-to-male STEM graduates is among the highest in the world.